Juan José Warner: Career

 In California Warner first trapped beaver for several years.
-From 1834–1841 he worked in a merchandising store in Los Angeles.
+From 1834 to 1841 he worked in a merchandising store in Los Angeles.
 As Mexico had controlled California since Mexican independence in 1821, Warner became a naturalized Mexican citizen and changed his name to Juan José Warner.
 About 1843, he moved to San Diego.

 In 1844, Warner was granted the Rancho San Jose del Valle Mexican land grant, previously granted to José Antonio Pico and abandoned.
 He established what became known as Warner's Ranch near Warner Springs, California.
 The ranch property included hot springs.
 After he started serving travelers in 1849 on the Southern Trail, Warner set up the only trading post between New Mexico and Los Angeles.

 Warner's ranch was a historic territory of the Cupeño Indians, who had inhabited the area for centuries before Spanish missionaries entered the area.
 Their land was taken over, many of the Cupeños worked for Warner on the ranch and constructed a village nearby.

 After California became part of the United States, taxes were imposed on the Cupeño, one of a series of issues that led in 1851 to the Garra Uprising.
 In the revolt, several of the Warner ranch buildings were burned down.
 Warner moved his family to Los Angeles but continued to manage the ranch for years.
-The ranch was used as a stop on the Butterfield Overland Mail stagecoach line, which operated from 1857–1861.
+The ranch was used as a stop on the Butterfield Overland Mail stagecoach line, which operated from 1857 to 1861.

 Warner lost the ranch when his grant was challenged by a previous claimant.
 He was active in California politics in Los Angeles.